MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 The Intelligent Order Management AI simulations feature is a no-code, business user-friendly tool that allows you to run experiments on your data, not your customers.
 Intelligent Order Management AI simulations use your own data and repeatedly [sample that data](https://en.wikipedia.org/wiki/Monte_Carlo_method) based on parameters that you set for a given scenario.
 Such simulations can provide estimated results that can help you deploy new strategies with more confidence.
 Knowing the expected results of experiments such as swapping out fulfillment centers or adjusting the allowable distance for deliveries can help you make data-informed decisions that dramatically improve your business results.

 > [!NOTE]
-> All screenshots in this article are from a preproduction version of the simulation feature, and may not accurately represent how the final product will appear.
+> All screenshots in this article are from a preproduction version of the simulation feature and may not accurately represent how the final product will appear.

 ## Access simulations

 You can access simulations in the left navigation pane of Intelligent Order Management, just like you would access any other features.
-On the **Simulations** landing page, you'll see a list of all previous simulations you have run as sown in the following example image.
+On the **Simulations** landing page, you'll see a list of all previous simulations you have run as shown in the following example image.

 ![Simulations landing page showing list of all previous simulations](media/sims_landing.png)

-You can open any previous simulation to see its settings and results, and also compare the results of previous simulations side by side, as shown in the following example image.
+You can open any previous simulation to see its settings and results.
+Also, you can compare the results of previous simulations side by side, as shown in the following example image.

 ![Previous simulations comparison](media/sims_compare.png)